-Name Description

-header

-VMMDevReq_HGCMCall32 (62) or VMMDevReq_HGCMCall64 (63).

-clien- The client identifier previously returned by the connect request (32-bit).

-tId

-func- The function code to be processed by the service (32 bit).

-tion

-cParms The number of following parameters (32-bit).
-This value is 0 if the function

-requires no parameters.

-parms An array of parameter description structures (HGCMFunctionParameter32 or
+Name Description header The generic HGCM request header with type equal to either VMMDevReq_HGCMCall32 (62) or VMMDevReq_HGCMCall64 (63). clien- The client identifier previously returned by the connect request (32-bit). tId func- The function code to be processed by the service (32 bit). tion cParms The number of following parameters (32-bit).
+This value is 0 if the function requires no parameters. parms An array of parameter description structures (HGCMFunctionParameter32 or HGCMFunctionParameter64).

-HGCMFunctionParameter64).